Ignacio6Reyes/personalwebsite/_pages/home.md

 ### About me

 I am an astronomer currenty working as an online freelancer.
-I received my undergraduate degree in astronomy from Universidad de Chile in 2019 and a Data Science diploma from Pontificia Universidad Católica de Chile.
+I received my bachellor's degree in astronomy from Universidad de Chile in 2019 and a Data Science diploma from Pontificia Universidad Católica de Chile.